All You Need to Know about 2023 Pingxi Lantern Festival, Plus Other Lantern Festivals around Taiwan

 This is the fastest and most expensive way to travel.
 It takes about 30 minutes from Taipei with no traffic.
 Good news is that while it is not the most economical way, taxis in Taiwan are much more affordable than in the U.S. or Japan.

-However, it is important to note that traffics will be controlled; all private cars and motorcycles will NOT be permitted into the Pingxi area during the festival.
+However, it is essential to note that traffic will be controlled on the event day; all private cars and motorcycles will NOT be permitted into the Pingxi area during the festival.

 Taipei to Jiufen – Shifen